motis-project/auser/README.md

 ## Fetch updates

-As a downstream data consumer, send GET Request to the `auser` instance
+As a downstream data consumer, send a GET Request to the `auser` instance

 ```
 X.X.X.X:80/auser/fetch?since=23
 ```

 to fetch all updates that arrived since the update with the `auser_id = 23`.
-Use `since=0` for initial fetch.
+Use `since=0` for the initial fetch.

 Response: